Advanced Gender Surgery Fellowship

 Dr. Blair Peters

-As of 2024, Blair Peters, M.D., directs the Advanced Gender Surgery Fellowship.
-He is currently an Assistant Professor in the Division of Plastic and Reconstructive Surgery and Department of Urology.
-He obtained his medical degree from the University of Manitoba, Canada.
-Following this, he undertook residency training in Plastic and Reconstructive Surgery at the University of Manitoba with a special interest and exposure to Microsurgery.
-Subsequently, Dr. Peters completed fellowship in Peripheral Nerve, Hand and Microsurgery at the prestigious Washington University in St Louis.
-Following this, they became the first fellow in Advanced Gender Surgery at OHSU in 2020.
-He is board certified by both the Royal College of Physicians and Surgeons of Canada and the American Board of Plastic Surgery.
+Dr. Peters earned his medical degree from the University of Manitoba, Canada, where he also completed his Plastic and Reconstructive Surgery residency focusing on microsurgery.
+He then pursued advanced fellowship training in Peripheral Nerve, Hand, and Microsurgery at the prestigious Washington University in St. Louis.
+In 2020, he became the first fellow in Advanced Gender Surgery at OHSU.
+He holds board certifications from the Royal College of Physicians and Surgeons of Canada and the American Board of Plastic Surgery.